Copenhagen Travel Guide

 Most visitors' first port of call is Nyhavn, where colourful buildings loom over the busy waterfront.
 But get beyond this honey pot and you'll find a city teeming with fascinating cultural and culinary highlights.

-The fully pedestrianised city centre is a breeze to navigate; else you can easily zip from A to B on a bike.
-Bicycles outnumber cars by five to one and there are 400km (249 miles) of cycle tracks throughout the city.
-Hiring your own two wheels is the best way to see Copenhagen if time is short.
+The fully pedestrianised city centre is a breeze to navigate; else you can easily zip from A to B on a bike - with 350km (217 miles) of cycle tracks throughout the city, hiring your own two wheels is the best way to see Copenhagen if time is short.

-Take in an evening of jazz at La Fontaine or sit at a pavement café by the waterfront and watch the world go by.
-Green, beautiful and welcoming, few cities can match the charms of Copenhagen; it might just be the most civilised place in Europe.
+Take in an evening of jazz at La Fontaine (the city’s legendary jazz venue) or sit at a pavement café by the waterfront and watch the world go by.
+Beautiful, civilised and welcoming, few cities can match the charms of Copenhagen; it is impossible not to fall in love with it.